 LifeMiles are the ‘secret’ weapon to getting a great deal on many premium cabins

-Many people who are points enthusiasts are unaware of Avianca, and how to utilize its program to secure business and first class flights at more advantageous redemptions values than other programs.
-In the past year we’ve seen the program added to the transfer partner list of both Amex and Capital One.
+Many people who are points enthusiasts are unaware of Avianca and how to utilize its program to secure business and first class flights at more advantageous redemptions values than other programs.
+It’s one of my favorite transfer partners.
 I’ve made great use of the program via transfer, but also via the periodic point sales that they conduct.
 I would note, Avianca LifeMiles can be a little tricky to book, and their IT is notoriously clunky.
+With that said…it’s worth the hassle to secure some really great deals.

 If you want to buy more than 50k, you need to enter “Other” quantity.